vortegon/node-express-boilerplate/README.md

-# node-express-starter
+# node-express-mongo-starter
-Starter project to develop an API with node and express
+Starter project to develop an API with node, express and mongo as database